School-Age Children: Most Popular Articles

-Learn how to make these Rainbow Loom Diamond Pattern Halloween Bracelets with a Rainbow Loom or other rubber bracelet maker.
+Learn how to make these cute Rainbow Loom Halloween pumpkin charms.

 IQ testing is used by schools to help make determinations for special education and gifted/talented programs, but many parents have questions about IQ testing.
 Here are answers to common questions.

 How much should adults and children sleep?
 The amount of sleep we should get each night depends on your age and individual needs.
 Some people may naturally need less sleep than others, and be perfectly health, happy, and productive on fewer hours of sleep.
 And as we get older, we naturally need fewer hours of sleep at night.